-For although there were many mistakes to be seen (even in the photography as seen above), I hope by pointing them out I'm not taking away from the fact that it was an extremely enjoyable occasion overall that I hope is repeated in the future.
+For although there were many mistakes to be seen, I hope by pointing them out I'm not taking away from the fact that it was an extremely enjoyable occasion overall that I hope is repeated in the future.
 Besides, in some cases the rustiness had positive results.

 Before the game even kicked off, as I walked towards the turnstile I spied Jonathan Sexton brazenly strolling through the car-park.
 Clearly he needs to do more strength & conditioning work when it comes to camouflage – the grey hoody just wasn't cutting it and before he knew what was what he had hoardes of youngsters after him looking for their jerseys to be signed.

 Then on Leinster's first possession after the kickoff, it only took a few phases before the “home” side were pinged for not releasing after the tackle.
 The crowd were bemused by the pre-placekicking stance of Gloucester's Rob Cook which could only be described as an “exaggerated Wilkinson” but it certainly was effective and the visitors had a 3-0 lead.

 But much like last season, Joe Schmidt's men are most dangerous straight after conceding, and they soon advanced downfield thanks mostly to phases which seemed to focus on carries by the front row trio of McGrath, Dundon & Hagan, which for the most part didn't disappoint.
 Their endeavours earned a kickable penalty chance which was spurned in favour of an attacking lineout.